All India Women’s Conference

 the urban consumers’ food rupees get back to the producers themselves, thereby ensuring a better supply of food for urban consumers and their families, as well as bringing certain benefits to rural producers.

 Allow me to turn for a moment to rural producers.
 In the case of milk, we are largely talking about women – and, even for other crops such as fruits and vegetables, much of the work is often done by women and/or children.
 I am sure that we would all prefer that child labour should be eliminated, so that children can go to school and develop freely and fully.
 But this can come about in rural areas only when incomes rise and many old traditions adapt to the imperatives of modernisation.

-example, take the controversial question of turning our unproductive,
+For example, take the controversial question of turning our unproductive, nondescript cattle

 into cows crossbred with Western breeds such as Jersey -cows.
 Such crossbreds are more productive and more profitable to keep.
 But one reaction to this approach to cattle breeding is that it